/

 Atlanta, Georgia’s capital, is noted for its Civil Rights legacy, artistic scene, and cultural amenities.
 The city is a southeastern US economic and cultural center.

-The city’s rich history, cultural variety, and flourishing job market attract technology students.
+The city’s rich history, diverse culture, and thriving job market attract students in the technology field.

 Top UniversitiesAvailable CoursesAverage Monthly Expense